 Trace ID: filters the search by a particular trace ID.
 To use this filter, type the desired ID into the box that appears.

 The trace ID of a request is found in its Response Header.

-Use the Referrer to filter your search results to logs from a particular referrer, or website from which the log was generated.
-To use this filter, select the Referrer checkbox and type the web address of the referrer in the box that appears.
+Referrer: filters the search by a particular referrer from which the log was generated.
+To use this filter, type the web address of the referrer into the box that appears.

-Use the Response Duration filter if you only want to return logs with a specific response time.
-You can use this filter to search for logs with exceptionally long or short response times, for example.
-To use this filter, select the Response Duration checkbox and select a Duration Option.
-The available options are as follows:
+Response Duration: filters the search by logs with a specific response time.
+You can use this filter to search for logs with notably long or short response times.
+To use this filter, select Duration Option and choose from the following subfields:

 If you selected Less Than or More Than, type the desired amount of time in milliseconds in the Duration field.
 Typing 100 would return logs with response times shorter or longer than 100 milliseconds, for example.
 If you selected Between, type the shortest response time you want to return in the Minimum Time field, and the longest response time you want to return in the Maximum Time field.
 All of the response times of the returned logs will fall within the given range.

-After selecting your filters, click the Apply Filter button.
-The logs displayed will conform to the selected parameters.
+After selecting your filters, click the Apply Filter button to begin your search.